acrossfields/idilsezer/en/background/exp_rc.md

     </tr>
     <tr class="table-bgsub-details">
       <td colspan="3">
-        <p>[Oct 2021 - Mar 2023] In addition to task deployment, report compilation, project delivery, and maintenance of team records across ongoing projects, I created customized workflows aligned with project deliverables and metric-keeping requirements.
-I also managed inter- and intra-team communication, evaluated team performance, documented established LQA processes, trained new hires, and continued translating game-related content from English into Turkish in smaller volumes.</p>
+        <p>For the next 18 months, I executed localization, LQA, and other QA projects, creating customized workflows aligned with project deliverables and metric-keeping requirements, while remaining responsible for task deployment, workflow monitoring, project reporting and delivery, and maintenance of team records.
+I also managed inter- and intra-team communication, evaluated team performance, documented established LQA processes, and trained new translators and LQA testers.</p>
       </td>
     </tr>
   </table>